azubala/AZConstraintsRegister/README.md

 ```

 That's pretty cool but makes code long and not nice to read.
-The AZConstraintsRegister comes to help, whenever you would like to register a metric for VFL, you can do it like so:
+The `AZConstraintsRegister` comes to the rescue!
+Whenever you would like to register a metric for VFL, you can do it like so:

 ```objective-c
 [self.constraintsRegister registerMetric:@(20.0f) forKey:@"mySpacing"];